buffalo-x/borm/README.md

 2. add the option sql data to global map\
     _mdb.AddDsSqlOptionMap("test",sqlMap)\
-    Here "test" is a category.
+    Here, "test" is called a category.

 3. use the option data\
     _var rs bsql.Rows\